Palette-Labs-Inc/registry/rfcs/00003-identity-contracts.md

 - Recovery Proxy
 - Node Operators / Protocol Servers

+### Agent Identifiers
+The `agent identifier` is a globally unique, canonical identifier for the holder of an ethereum address that has registered in the `Agent Registry`

 ### Agent Registry
 The Agent Registry generates an autoincrementing nonce that represents an individual agents unique `agent identifier`.
 The contract increments a global integer value and assigns this integer as a unique, global, and canonical value for the holder of an ethereum address.
 The relationship between the `agent identifier` and an ethereum address is 1:1.
 The ethereum address that registers a new `agent identifier` is known as the `custody address`.
 A single `custody address` can only ever own a single `agent identifier`.
 The holder of the `custody address` may elect a single `recovery address` that can transfer the `agent identifier` to a new `custody address`.
 The registering `custody address` has unilateral authority to modify or remove the `recovery address` at will.
 Under no circumstances can any third party modify or remove the `recovery address` on behalf of the owner.